Visions and Values

 Our School Values are important and support our pupil’s learning, understanding and growth as citizens in modern Britain.
 These values support all aspects school life including pupil’s academic and also their spiritual, moral, social and cultural development.

-Although we share all values, this year, we have allocated each year group one value to consider in greater depth.
+Although we explore many different values throughout the year, we have allocated each year group one value to consider in greater depth.

 Year 3 – Friendship